homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 Well, sir, I’m canned out of a managin’ job, and I’m through with the big league, I guess, and I’m goin’ back where I started in at—Baltimore.
 But you don’t need to waste no sympathy on me.
 I’m gettin’ as much dough as they give me up there, and they wont be no chancet o’ me bein’ drove crazy by a skirt.
 Them Baltimore people used to like me O. K. when Dunnie had me, and I guess I aint did nothin’ since to make ’em sore.
 I'll give ’em the best I got, and I'll let Knabe do all the worryin’.
 I’m off’n that stuff, and if any boob ever offers me another managin’ job, I'll bean him with a crowbar or somethin’.

 I bet you'll see in a few days where Mrs. Hayes gets through bein’ a widow, and her next name’s goin’ to be Mrs. William Baker Junior.
 They aint no danger o’ me forgettin’ that name.
 The guy that owns it is a ball player, but the only thing alike about he and the Baker Connie Mack’s got is that they both listen with their ears.
 You fellas didn't never get a look at this bird because he was so good that we didn’t only play him in one game, and that was against the Philly club.
 If him and her does hook up, he wont need to play no more.
-With them runnin’ the team together, they'll be enough comedy without him puttin’ on a uniform any more. you knowed Old Man Hayes, o’ course.
+With them runnin’ the team together, they'll be enough comedy without him puttin’ on a uniform any more.

+***

+You knowed Old Man Hayes, o’ course.
 He was a good old scout, but he pulled a lot o’ boners, one o’ which was him marrvin’ this doll.
 She’s a handsome devil all right; I'll slip her that much.
 But he should ought to of knew that he didn’t cop her because she was a-stuck on him.
 She had it doped that he was about all in, and it wouldn’t be long till the dough was all hern.
 His heart was bad, and they was two or three other things the matter with him, and havin’ her round didn’t make him no healthier.
 At that, he’d of croaked sooner or later without no female help.

 He was sure nuts over his ball club, and it hurt him every time we lose a game.
 You can see where he was hurt pretty often last year.
 At that, Bill Fox was gettin’ by all right with the managin’ job, when you figure the bunch he had.
 But finishin’ seventh didn’t make no hit with the old man, even if we thought we done pretty well to stay in the league and not get arrested.
 Anyway, Bill got canned and the job was gave to me.
 If I hadn’t ’ve needed the money pretty bad, I wouldn’t never ’ve tooken it.